 Alternatively, you could choose to cold compost.
 On the plus side, cold composting requires the least effort—but it also takes the most time.
 It could take up to a year to achieve results.
 The method is quite simple, however: simply put your stuff in a pile and wait.

-How To Compost at Home
+How To Start Composting at Home

 Home composting sometimes gets a bit of a bad rap.
 Some common misconceptions include that it smells, is messy, attracts vermin, and is complicated—all of which can be true if it’s not done properly.